whynom/ezgrdb/README.md

 So there we are with a considerable amount of UI under our belt, but what if we did have some `Project`s to show?
 Where would we see them?
 So far we only have a view for no projects.
 Let's build our actual list of projects now.

+### `ProjectListView`
+We're going to make our list view that shows all our projects.
+It won't be connected to a database yet but we'll get to see our UI before diving into how to access a database.
+Create a new file in our `View` folder and call it `ProjectListView`